Blanche d'Alpuget: Writing career

 In 1973 d'Alpuget returned to Australia and became active in the women's movement.
-She began writing in 1974, inspired by her experiences in South East Asia and has won a number of literary awards for both fiction and non-fiction including, in 1987, the inaugural Australasian Prize for Commonwealth Literature. d'Alpuget first met Bob Hawke in Jakarta, in 1970.
+She began writing in 1974, inspired by her experiences in South East Asia; she has won a number of literary awards for both fiction and non-fiction including, in 1987, the inaugural Australasian Prize for Commonwealth Literature. d'Alpuget first met Bob Hawke in Jakarta, in 1970.
 They met again in 1976 when she interviewed him for a biography she was writing on Sir Richard Kirby.
-This meeting led to a long and sporadic love affair which eventually culminated in their marriage in 1995.
+This meeting led to a long and sporadic love affair which culminated in their marriage in 1995.
 D'Alpuget and Pratt had divorced in 1986.
-Between 1979 and 1982 d'Alpuget researched and wrote a biography of Hawke.
+Between 1980 and 1982 d'Alpuget researched and wrote a biography of Hawke.

-In 1995 she joined the board of Robert J. Hawke & Associates, a business consultancy primarily focussed on China.
+In 1995 she joined the board of Robert J. Hawke & Associates, a business consultancy primarily focused on China.
 For fifteen years d'Alpuget abandoned her career as a writer and travelled the world with her new husband, visiting not only capital cities but remote areas of China, Inner Mongolia, Moldova, Easter Island, Palau, Kazakhstan, the North West Frontier of Pakistan and the Antarctic peninsula.
 She returned to writing in 2008.

 In 2013 d'Alpuget released The Young Lion, the first novel of a quintet.
-Set in the 12th century, the novel is about the birth of the House of Plantagenet and focuses on Henry II and his union with Eleanor of Aquitaine, who was Queen of France and subsequently became Queen of England.
+Set in the 12th century, the novel is about the birth of the House of Plantagenet and focuses on Henry II and his union with Eleanor of Aquitaine, who was Queen of France and subsequently Queen of England.
 The Young Lion received favourable reviews.
 Geraldine Doogue said "this is exuberant story-telling history, full of sex, passion and politics." while Stephanie Dowrick notes that "few writers are both earthy and erudite, Blanche d'Alpuget is.
 Her narrative is so fresh and energetic you will swear she's bringing us a first-hand account."
 The magazine Books + Publishing made similar comments stating that "Blanche d'Alpuget's first historical fiction novel comes as a breath of fresh air as she introduces readers to Henry II and the beginning of the House of Plantagenet.
 D'Alpuget offers readers a well-researched history of her subject, which of course incorporates the required affairs, plots and intrigues that we have come to expect from any historical novel about royalty and life at court."
 The second in the quintet, The Lion Rampant, was published in 2014 to critical acclaim.
 Thomas Keneally said, "this is fresh and invigorating and absolutely gripping.
 The revision she provides of the motives and character of Thomas Becket will rivet readers as they have not been riveted since Hilary Mantel's Thomas Cromwell."
 She completed the third novel in the quintet, The Lions' Torment, in 2015 but held it back from the market until the fourth, The Lioness Wakes, was finished in early 2017.
 The fifth book in the quintet, The Cubs Roar, was published in 2020.
-Meanwhile, she is researching the Second Crusade.